When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 Don’t Sell, Listen

-Disney sales associates are well trained.
-They know their properties well and have an excellent feel for what is critical to parents.
+Disney is world-class in hiring and developing a sales team.
+Disney reps know their properties and have an excellent feel for what is essential to parents.
 More importantly, they know what children want.

-I called because I had some questions and didn’t want to spend $251 online without knowing what that price entailed.
+I called because I had some questions and didn’t want to purchase online without knowing what that price entailed.

 I made the call with one hand covering my wallet, determined to pay no more than $251.
-As a career sales leader, I knew their Jedi tricks and wasn’t about to fall for any.
+As a career sales leader, I anticipated their Jedi tricks and wasn’t planning to succumb.

 “This is Kelly, thanks for calling Disney.
 How can I help you today?”